 In 1902, Maria Allen received permission to open the post office on their ranch.
 She named the post office Moran after the mountain that dominated the landscape.
 From this point on, Moran became the name of the small town that would soon be populated with visitors from Sheffield’s lodge and the Reclamation Service camp.
 The Elk Horn Hotel was one of the first road-side hotels in the valley, also known as roadhouses.
 They catered to overnight travelers coming from the south entrance of Yellowstone via the military road that was built between 1890 and 1892.
 The majority of Yellowstone’s visitors accessed the park through the north and west entrances, but enough visitors used the south entrance to justify the $15,000.00 approved by Congress to construct a road from the Upper Geyser Basin (Old Faithful) to Yellowstone’s south entrance.
 With the advent of the military road, it was also much easier for tourist traffic to travel south out of Yellowstone to see the Tetons.

 The Elk Horn Hotel was often the first rest stop that travelers would encounter after leaving the South Gate.
 For this same reason, the Yellowstone troops made Moran their home base.
 The Elk Horn hotel was very successful, and kept the Allens busy.
-In 1907 they decided to sell their property, including the hotel, to Sheffield who was operating the much larger Teton Lodge in the center of Moran.
-With this purchase, Sheffield also acquired the post office.
+In 1907 they sold the post office to Sheffield.
 At this point, the town of Moran no longer had problems acquiring supplies.
-There were other stores and a gas station,and camp set up by the Reclamation Service.
+There were other stores, a gas station, and camp set up by the Reclamation Service.

 1890-1892: The military road leading to Yellowstone National Park’s south entrance is completed.